-Our cloud add-on, BrightPay Connect offers a self-service remote access facility to automatically add payslips, payroll reports and employee annual leave information to the employer dashboard and send payslips to the employee portal.
-BrightPay Connect additionally offers a secure, automated and user-friendly way to backup and restore your payroll data on your PC to and from the cloud.
+Our cloud add-on, BrightPay Connect offers a self-service remote access facility to automatically send payslips, payroll reports and annual leave requests through to your clients.
+BrightPay Connect additionally offers a secure, automated and userfriendly way to backup and restore your payroll data on your PC to and from the cloud.